 The largest volunteer group at our state leadership seminar is our Junior Staff.
 Comprised mostly of alumni of a HOBY program, the Junior Staff (volunteers under the age of 21), serve a variety of roles throughout the seminar weekend.
-The application process will open on November 30th.
-We will conduct a rolling acceptance of applications, but for the first round of consideration, applications will be due by December 18th.
+The application process will open in Fall 2017.

 Team Alumni (TA) – Lead and facilitate cheers and other activities to maintain the positive mental attitude (PMA) of all of our Ambassadors and volunteers!
 TAs work behind the scenes to make the leadership seminar happen smoothly.